intersystems-community/intersystems-servermanager/README.md

 }
 ```

-This extension helps users add server definitions to their [user or workspace settings](https://code.visualstudio.com/docs/getstarted/settings) by editing JSON files.
+## Storing passwords securely

-It adds the command `InterSystems Server Manager: Store Password in Keychain` to the Command Palette, which offers a quickpick of defined servers, then prompts for a password to store.
+This extension adds the command `InterSystems Server Manager: Store Password in Keychain` to the Command Palette, which offers a quickpick of defined servers, then prompts for a password to store.
 This facility should be used instead of the plaintext `password` property of a server's definition, which has been deprecated.

+**Usage:**

+1. Bring up the command palette by typing CTRL-Shift-P (Mac: Command-Shift-P)
+2. Start typing "Server Manager" to locate the `InterSystems Server Manager: Store Password in Keychain` command
+3. Pick a server
+4. Enter your password

+You will no longer need to supply a password when connecting to the server you selected.

+## Removing a stored password

-A command `InterSystems Server Manager: Clear Password from Keychain` removes a stored password.
+The command `InterSystems Server Manager: Clear Password from Keychain` removes a stored password.

+**Usage:**

+1. Bring up the command palette by typing CTRL-Shift-P (Mac: Command-Shift-P)
+2. Start typing "Server Manager" to locate the `InterSystems Server Manager: Clear Password from Keychain` command
+3. Pick a server

-## Use By Other Extensions
+## For Developers: Use By Other Extensions

 An extension XYZ needing to connect to InterSystems servers can define this extension as a dependency in its `package.json`